Skip to main content

 The Society will use credit scoring to determine whether to proceed with an application.
 Applications will normally be declined in the following circumstances:

-• Current secured arrears (this means you’ve missed mortgage payments and have payments overdue) or recent history of non-payment
+• Current secured arrears or recent history of non payment

-• Current unsecured arrears (this means you’ve missed mortgage payments and have payments overdue) or history of delinquency in last 3 years
+• Current unsecured arrears or history of delinquency in last 3 years

-• Any secured or unsecured credit related CCJ or defaults within the last 3 years irrespective of when registered
+• Any secured or unsecured credit related CCJ or defaults which have been satisfied within the last 3 years irrespective of when registered

-• Any insolvency i.e. Bankruptcy / IVA / DRO is detected that has been discharged for less than 3 years
+• Any insolvency i.e. Bankruptcy / IVA / DRO that has been satisfied within the last 3 years

 • Any evidence of previous or current property being repossessed

-• Our underwriters may be willing to accept a maximum of 2 satisfied defaults below £250 from utility companies, communications or mail order with satisfactory explanation within the last 3 years.
-This is subject to the case being good quality overall.
+Our underwriters may be willing to accept a maximum of 2 satisfied defaults/CCJs below £250 from utility companies, communications or mail order with satisfactory explanation within the last 3 years.
+This is still subject to the whole case being good quality.

 Employment references